'One heck of a ride': SpaceX launches astronauts into space

 A trial flight of the SpaceX Crew Dragon in August, carrying just two astronauts to and from the space station, marked NASA’s first human space mission to be launched from U.S. soil in nine years, following the end of the space shuttle program in 2011.
 In the intervening years, U.S. astronauts have had to hitch rides into orbit aboard Russia’s Soyuz spacecraft.

-The Resilience crew includes commander Mike Hopkins and two fellow NASA astronauts, mission pilot Victor Glover and physicist Shannon Walker.
-They were joined by Japanese astronaut Soichi Noguchi, making his third trip to space after previously flying on the U.S. shuttle in 2005 and Soyuz in 2009.
+SpaceX’s launch on Sunday was the first of six operational missions for NASA.
+The company has also booked private astronaut missions, including one slated to carry actor Tom Cruise in the coming years.

-Musk, the billionaire SpaceX chief executive who is also CEO of electric carmaker and battery manufacturer Tesla Inc TSLA.O, will likely not have watched the liftoff from the Kennedy Space Center launch control room, NASA officials said.
-Musk said on Saturday he "most likely" has a moderate case of COVID-19.
+Musk, the billionaire SpaceX chief executive who is also CEO of electric carmaker and battery manufacturer Tesla Inc, did not watch the liftoff from the Kennedy Space Center launch control room, NASA officials said.
+Musk said on Saturday he “most likely” has a moderate case of COVID-19.

 SpaceX and NASA have conducted contact-tracing and determined Musk had not come into contact with anyone who interacted with the astronauts.